carusocr/sinatra_shopper/README.md

 # Sinatra Shopper

 Uses Sinatra and Capybara to automate comparison shopping for groceries.
+Eventual goal would be to make this into a simple app that could be provided to low-income families for use in automatically finding the best grocery shopping options on a week-by-week basis.

 ## Usage